-- VERY IMPORTANT!!!
+• VERY IMPORTANT!!!
 Three months after completing treatment you will need a blood test to see if you are cured of HCV.
-There is no way to know if you are cured without this test. - If your liver blood levels remain elevated after treatment your provider will want to test for other causes of liver disease like fatty liver.
+There is no way to know if you are cured without this test.
+Checking for HCV cure can be done at 4 weeks if this is your only option for follow up.

-- If you have advanced liver fibrosis or cirrhosis prior to treatment you will continue to need a liver ultrasound and alpha fetoprotein (AFP) cancer screening blood test every six months. - If you have ongoing risk of HCV get a yearly HCV RNA (virus test).
+- If your liver blood levels remain elevated after treatment your provider will want to test for other causes of liver disease like fatty liver. - If you have advanced liver fibrosis or cirrhosis prior to treatment you will continue to need a liver ultrasound and alpha fetoprotein (AFP) cancer screening blood test every six months. - If you have ongoing risk of HCV get a yearly HCV RNA (virus test).